Aaron Dwight Stevens: Life

 Stevens was born in Lisbon, Connecticut, March 15, 1831.
 He moved with his family to Norwich, Connecticut, at an early age, when his father became choir director of the First Congregational Church.
 Stevens ran away from home in 1847, at the age of 16, and enlisted in Cushing's Massachusetts regiment of volunteers, in which he served in Mexico during the Mexican–American War.
 Later, he enlisted in Company F of the First United States Dragoons, and was tried for "mutiny, engaging in a drunken riot, and assaulting Major George A.H.
-Blake of the 1st U.S. Dragoons at Taos, New Mexico Territory, on March 8, 1855.
+Blake" of the 1st U.S. Dragoons at Taos, New Mexico Territory, on March 8, 1855.
 Stevens was not drunk during the riot but was challenged by drunken Major Blake.
 According to testimony offered at a court of inquiry, the assault on Major Blake was precipitated by Stevens's outrage over Blake's continuous abuse of enlisted soldiers.
-Stevens and three other mutineers were sentenced to death, but these sentences were commuted by the Secretary of War, ironically then Jefferson Davis, to imprisonment for three years at hard labor at Fort Leavenworth, from which post he escaped and joined the Free State forces.
+Stevens and three other mutineers were sentenced to death, but these sentences were commuted by President Franklin Pierce with the support of the Secretary of War, ironically then Jefferson Davis, to imprisonment for three years at hard labor at Fort Leavenworth, from which he escaped and joined the Free State forces.
 He became colonel in the 2nd Kansas Militia, under the name of Charles Whipple.
 He met Brown on August 7, 1856, at the Nebraska state line, when Lane's Army of the North marched into "Bleeding Kansas."
 He later became one of Brown's bravest and most devoted followers.

 While serving under Brown in Kansas, Stevens shot and killed a slave owner named David Cruise, in self-defense, while attempting to free a female slave.
 According to Stevens's own account, while entering the home, Stevens saw Cruise reaching for a weapon and shot him dead.
 In subsequent years, Stevens freely admitted the killing but disliked talking about it.
 "You might call it a case of self-defense," he recounted, "or you might say that I had no business in there, and that the old man was right."